koro/smp_sphero/README.md

 -   ROS base install, use apt-get
 -   sphero\_ros driver from <sup><a id="fnr.2" class="footref" href="#fn.2">2</a></sup>, install via $ROSDISTRO\_workspace
     catkin\_make.
 See the ROS wiki how to set up a catkin workspace.
+-   get smp\_msgs <sup><a id="fnr.3" class="footref" href="#fn.3">3</a></sup> and install it into your ROS workspace

-This is the launch sequence for talking to sphero with the ros driver:
+This is the launch sequence for the sphero ROS node

     roscore
     python src/sphero_ros/sphero_node/nodes/sphero.py

-sphero.py accepts arguments such as update frequency sensorimotor loop and now also a BT target address to connect directly to a given device
+\`sphero.py\` accepts arguments such as  sensorimotor loop frequency and also a BT target address to connect directly to a given device, if you know it.
+The experiments are tuned to 20 Hz sampling rate so we need to do

-    python src/sphero_ros/sphero_node/nodes/sphero.py --freq 10
+    python src/sphero_ros/sphero_node/nodes/sphero.py --freq 20

+or

     python src/sphero_ros/sphero_node/nodes/sphero.py --freq 20 --target_addr sp:he:ro:sa:dd:re

-Optionally, e.g. for sphero\_joystick.py, you need
+## Scripts

+When roscore and sphero.py are up and running, you can run ROS clients like e.g. sphero\_joystick.py

     rosrun joy joy_node

-## Scripts

-When roscore and sphero.py are running and connected, try and and run a few of the utils/test to check the basic communication.
+A few of the utils/tests to check the basic communication is working

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">